 Basic Approach to Corporate Governance

-The Company, as the holding company of the financial services group, including Resona Bank, Limited, Saitama Resona Bank, Limited and The Kinki Osaka Bank, Ltd. (hereinafter the “Group Banks”), shall maximize the corporate value of the Group.
+The Company, as the holding company of the financial services group, including Resona Bank, Saitama Resona Bank and Kansai Mirai Financial Group, shall maximize the corporate value of the Group.

 The Company shall respect all stakeholders, including shareholders, and aim at achieving excellent corporate governance so that the Company can make decisions rapidly and decisively in response to environmental changes, including economic and social changes.